merchise-autrement/odoo/openerp/jobs.rst

 Best practices for background jobs writing
 ==========================================

-As demonstrated in the Usage_ section:  Any method from a model can be delegated to a background job.
-However, some rules and best practices should be honored:
+As demonstrated in the Usage_ section any method from a model can be delegated to a background job.
+However, some rules and best practices should be
+honored:

 - If the method returns a value that is not serializable in JSON the result couldn't be retrieved afterwards (I haven't tested what happens.)